UAW’s clash with Big 3 automakers shows off a more confrontational union as strike deadline looms

 “The question really is,” he said, “are the parties willing to move on some of these things at the table?
 That hasn’t been evident yet.”

-Fain, who won the UAW’s presidency this spring in the first direct election by members, has set expectations high.
-He has assured the workers that they can achieve significant gains if they’re willing to walk picket lines.

-Yet even Fain has described the union’s proposals as “audacious” in demanding the restoration of traditional defined-benefit pensions for new hires; an end to tiers of wages; pension increases for retirees; and — perhaps most audaciously — a 32-hour week for 40 hours of pay.
+Even Fain has described the union’s proposals as “audacious” in demanding the restoration of traditional defined-benefit pensions for new hires; an end to tiers of wages; pension increases for retirees; and — perhaps boldest of all — a 32-hour week for 40 hours of pay.

 Perhaps the biggest issue blocking a contract agreement is union representation at 10 EV battery plants that the companies have proposed.
 Most of these plants are joint ventures with South Korean battery makers, which want to pay less.